rfo909/CFT/doc/Doc.md

 If the last value was not a list, the ":NN" command will fail with an error.

-# Output format / Cfg
+# Output format / Term

-Output to screen is regulated via a Cfg object.
-It is a session object, that contains default settings for number of lines and line width of the current window / terminal.
-It's default mode of operation is to disable wrapping, which means long lines are cut, ending with a simple '+' to indicate this.
+Output to screen is regulated via a Term object.
+It is a session object, remembering the current size of the terminal window.

-To change the current size of the terminal window, we may use global function Cfg() to obtain the Cfg object, and methods to set or view the properties.

 ## The @term shortcut

-After the introduction of short cuts, the easiest way to set the terminal window width and height, is to enter
+After resizing the terminal, we need to update the Term object.

 ```
 $ @term